tirtahakimpambudhi/api-data-pipeline/README.md

 ## Overview

-Aino SVC (Service Configuration) is a lightweight internal tool to **store and manage configuration** for applications and services.
+Elastic Connector Alert (Service Configuration) is a lightweight internal tool to **store and manage configuration** for applications and services.
 It provides a simple UI and API to read/update config values with auditability.

 ## Features